roodinasobeh/Data-analysis-for-a-small-online-music-store./README.md

-# Data-analysis-for-a-small-online-music-store🎵 :
+# 🎵 Data-analysis-for-a-small-online-music-store :

 This project analyzes sales data from a small online music store to provide key business insights.
 The goal is to answer critical questions about customer behavior, top-performing products, and overall revenue trends to help inform marketing and product strategy.

-# Objectives:
+#  📌 Objectives:
 # The analysis aims to answer the following key business questions:

 1-Which country has the most customers?